 St Ives holds a major arts and folk festival each September.

-The Tate Gallery St. Ives - Changing displays from the Tate's collection, temporary exhibitions, contemporary artists' projects, events programme, and café with spectacular sea views.
+The famous Tate Gallery St. Ives which has changing displays from the Tate's collection, temporary exhibitions, contemporary artists' projects, an events programme, and a café with spectacular sea views.

-Barbara Hepworth Museum - Arranged in the house and garden are sculptures by Barbara Hepworth, one of the foremost sculptors of her time.
+The Barbara Hepworth Museum which has sculptures by Barbara Hepworth arranged in the house and garden.
 Also on display are photographs, letters and catalogues relating to Hepworth's art.

-St. Ives Museum - A unique collection of art, blacksmiths, Cornish kitchen, farming, fishing, geology, Hain Steamship Company, lifeboat, mining, photography, railway and toys.
+St. Ives Museum which has a unique collection of art, blacksmiths, Cornish kitchen, farming, fishing, geology, Hain Steamship Company, lifeboat, mining, photography, railway and toys.